flitbit/json-ptr/README.md

 _arguments:_

-* `pointer` : _string, required_ &ndash; a JSON pointer in [JSON string representation](https://tools.ietf.org/html/rfc6901#section-5) or [URI fragment identifier representation](https://tools.ietf.org/html/rfc6901#section-6).
+-   `pointer` : _string, required_ – a JSON pointer in [JSON string representation](https://tools.ietf.org/html/rfc6901#section-5) or [URI fragment identifier representation](https://tools.ietf.org/html/rfc6901#section-6).

 _returns:_

-* An array of path segments used as indexers to descend from a root/`target` object to a referenced value.
+-   An array of path segments used as indexers to descend from a root/`target` object to a referenced value.

 _example:_